 - Public files are only viewable by people who have a link to the file(s).

 Dropbox is designed with multiple layers of protection, including secure data transfer, encryption, network configuration, and application- and user-level controls that are distributed across a scalable, secure infrastructure.

 Access via third-party apps

 Some third party apps with Dropbox integration will ask for permission to access your Dropbox.
 To grant access, you will need to log in to your Dropbox account and explicitly press the Authorize button when prompted.
-You can visit the My Apps section of your account settings to review the apps you've granted permission to and revoke access at your discretion.
+You can visit the Apps linked section of your account settings to review the apps you've granted permission to and revoke access at your discretion.